Her name was Mary.

 This is because high T4 levels are often a sign of poor thyroid hormone conversion by the liver.

 Many depression studies using T4 only medications show it to be ineffective.

-Seeing as how most doctors prescribe T4-Only medications, like synthroid and levothyroxine, this poses a big problem for those suffering from hypothyroidism and depression.
+Seeing as how most doctors prescribe T4-Only medications, this poses a big problem for those suffering from hypothyroidism and depression.

 In Mary’s, case we increased her T3 levels using a non-prescription source of desiccated thyroid.
 You can learn more about it by clicking here.